-The first snowfall is right around the corner – if it hasn’t already happened in your neck of the woods.
-To ensure the safest driving possible during the winter months, it’s time to turn our attention to changing our summer tires to winter tires.
+Many people have been surprised by the early blast of winter this year, but it’s never too late to ensure the safest driving possible during the winter months.
+It’s time to turn our attention to changing our summer tires to winter tires.

 Many individuals drive throughout the year with all-season tires.
 While these tires are good in all conditions, they are not optimal for harsh winter weather driving conditions.
 All-season tires are made with a harder rubber than winter tires, so when the temperature drops they stiffen and lose traction.
 All-season tires also do not have a tread adapted to snow.